A skin wound is damage to the surface of the skin.

 Copyright © Nucleus Medical Media, Inc.

 There are many different causes of skin wounds.
-Some possible causes include:
+Some common causes are:

 There are different risk factors for each type of skin wound.
-Some examples of risk factors:
+Some examples are:

 - Being in an accident